 UPMC employees Teri Collins and Kathy Cabbagestalk testify at Pittsburgh City Council about UPMC’s low wages and management’s intimidation of employees trying to improve their jobs by forming a union.

-Following a report released by Allegheny County’s controller, Chelsea Wagner, about the impact of not-for-profit tax-exemptions, City Councilwoman Natalia Rudiak convened a City Council hearing to take a closer look at UPMC, Pittsburgh’s largest non-profit corporation.
+released by Allegheny County’s controller, Chelsea Wagner, about the impact of not-for-profit tax-exemptions, City Councilwoman Natalia Rudiak convened a City Council hearing to take a closer look at UPMC, Pittsburgh’s largest non-profit corporation.

 Right now, big non-profit organizations can use their charitable work to shelter their for-profit ventures costing taxpayers billions of dollars in lost revenue.

 UPMC, which owns the top-grossing hospital in the country, is the main beneficiary of Pittsburgh’s goodwill.
 Last year, UPMC Presbyterian-Shadyside brought in $10.19 Billion in revenue.
-Yes, that’s Billion with a capital B.
+Yes, that’s Billion

 In 2011, UPMC’s tax breaks cost taxpayers $204 Million.
 Continue reading

 City Councilman Bill Peduto and Controller Michael Lamb join faith leaders in calling on UPMC executives to stop intimidating employees.

 After reports of UPMC workers being intimidated by managers

 and high priced union avoidance consultants at UPMC, faith leaders, elected officials, and community leaders went to the annual meeting of UPMC Presbyterian-Shadyside Hospital’s board of directors to call on UPMC to respect the right of workers to form a union.